-This manual covers the full performance capabilities of Inertial Explorer 8.30 data post processing software.
-Simple conventions in this manual include the following:
+This manual covers the full performance capabilities of Inertial Explorer 8.50 data post processing software.
+The following conventions are used in this manual:

-Make This is a notebox that contains important information before you use a command or log, or to give additional information afterwards.
+This is a note box that contains important information before you use a command or log, or to give additional information afterwards.